fjagwitz/Graylog-Cookbooks/01_Installation/README.md

 - Operating System: Ubuntu LTS, Standard Setup without additional packages
 - Configured IP-Address, DNS resolution and Access to the Internet

-Depending on your setup, you might want to add hypervisor-specific guest tools, potentially additional agents required by organizational policy.
+Depending on your setup, you might want to add hypervisor-specific guest tools and additional software required by organizational policy.

 ## Install Graylog